MSC Splendida Eastern Mediterranean Cruise, Part 1: Istanbul to Corfu Page: 1 2 3 4

 Day 2: Dardanelles and Greek Islands

-And our adventure has began.
+And our adventure began.
 This was my first ever "real" cruise (after our 2022 Ensenada 3 day test run) and I was quite excited.
-Partly, while I have traveled quite extensively so far, all my travel has been on land.
-Cruising afforded a way to see the world from a different perspective.
-Something I was particularly excited about, in a really nerdy way, was passing through the Dardanelles, which is a very narrow strait
+Partly, while I have traveled quite extensively so far, those travels have been on land.
+Cruising offers a way to see the world from a different perspective.
+Something I was particularly excited about, in a really nerdy way, was passing through the Dardanelles, which is a narrow strait connecting the Sea of Marmara next to Istanbul to the Aegean Sea around the Greek islands, which itself then leads to the Mediterranean.
+The strait is only 0.75 miles at its narrowest part.
+I did not know exactly when we will be passing this narrow section, but it just happened to be in the morning of the second day as I woke up and decided to go for a morning walk around the deck.

 Passing through the narrow Dardanelles strait.